|Peter Karmanos, Jr.

 In the summer of 1998, Karmanos formed Gale Force Holdings to manage his hockey interests, which include the Carolina Hurricanes and PNC Arena; the Florida Everblades of the ECHL and Germain Arena in Ft.
 Myers, Fla.; and the Plymouth Whalers of the Ontario Hockey League and Compuware Arena.
 In the fall of 2011, a new subsidiary of Gale Force Holdings, LP, was created called Hurricanes Holdings, LLC, which features the Hurricanes and the management of PNC Arena.
 Since that time, 15 new investor groups have joined Karmanos in the ownership of Hurricanes Holdings, further solidifying the franchise’s financial structure.

 Karmanos attended Wayne State University in Detroit.
 He founded Compuware in 1973 with two partners who, with Karmanos, pooled their tax return money to start the company.
-With 4,500 employees and fiscal year 2011 revenues of $1 billion, Compuware people and software make technology make a difference for leading organizations worldwide, including 46 of the top 50 Fortune 500 companies and 12 of the 20 most visited U.S. websites.
 Karmanos’ initiative and business prowess were recognized in 1989 by the Institute of American Entrepreneurs, which named him Entrepreneur of the Year.
 In April 1999, Karmanos ensured that his company would not lose sight of its roots when he decided to relocate more than 4,100 highly-skilled jobs from Compuware’s headquarters in Farmington Hills, Mich., to Campus Martius, a business district in the heart of downtown Detroit.
+He retired from his position of executive chairman of Compuware in March 2013.

 In addition to his business and hockey interests, Karmanos is widely known for his philanthropy, particularly in the area of cancer research.
 In 1995, Karmanos established the Barbara Ann Karmanos Cancer Institute in Detroit, with donations that now total in excess of $60 million.
 The institute is one of only 39 in the United States granted “comprehensive cancer center” status by the National Institute of Health, and the only one of the 39 named after a woman.